OpenSignLabs/OpenSign/docs/docs/help/Templates/publicTemplate.md

 - **[1] Define Roles**:
   - **Add Roles**: In the roles section on the right, click "+ Add role" to specify the roles involved in the document, such as Candidate, HR, and Manager.

-    **Note**: Make sure the public role is positioned at the top if 'Send in Order' is set to Yes; otherwise, you will be prompted to make the template public.
+    **Note**: Make sure the public role is positioned at the top if 'Send in Order' is set to Yes; Otherwise, you will not be able to make the template public.

 - **[2] Assign Widgets to Roles**: Click on each role to highlight it, then drag and drop the widget to assign it to that role.
+The widgets will appear in the same colour as the role name once you drop it on the document.
   - **[1] Assign signature widget**: Select the Role from the right side panel, click on the signature widget, and position it where the signature is required.
 You can place multiple signature widgets for each Role, as required.
   - **[2] Add other widgets**: Depending on your needs, you can include additional widgets such as:
 Stamps, Initials, Name, Date, Text, Checkbox, and more.